jamert/jamert.github.io/_drafts/on-updatable-views.md

 In database courses they tell you that your data should lie in normalized tables with foreign keys all the way down.
 But as application developer you want somehow to get your data back in one semantically meaningful lump.

 One way is to use ORM that will write your queries for you provided that you describe all polygamous relationships between tables using fancy ORM syntax.
-I can list actual downsides for this, but it really boils down for me to one thing: I'd rather invest in learning SQL really good, than learning ORM really good.
-Other way is to make some views, and if you must implement not only 'R' in 'CRUD' then your view should be updatable.
-I like second approach because this is only one I can implement (TODO: write more authoritative reason).
+I can list actual downsides for this, but it really boils down for me to one thing:
+I'd rather invest in learning SQL really good than learning ORM really good.

+Other way is to make some views, and if you need to implement not only 'R' in 'CRUD' then your view should be updatable.
 I am going to use Python, PosgreSQL and SQLAlchemy with psycopg2 and present some example of updatable views in action.